MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 ## Configure the environment

-To use LLMs deployed in Azure AI studio you need the endpoint and credentials to connect to it.
+To use LLMs deployed in Azure AI studio, you need the endpoint and credentials to connect to it.
 The parameter `model_name` is not required for endpoints serving a single model, like Managed Online Endpoints.
-Follow this steps to get the information you need from the model you want to use:
+Follow these steps to get the information you need from the model you want to use:

 1. Go to the [Azure AI studio](https://ai.azure.com/).
-2. Go to deployments and select the model you have deployed as indicated in the prerequisites.
+2. Go to deployments and select the model you deployed as indicated in the prerequisites.
 3. Copy the endpoint URL and the key.

     :::image type="content" source="../../media/how-to/inference/serverless-endpoint-url-keys.png" alt-text="Screenshot of the option to copy endpoint URI and keys from an endpoint." lightbox="../../media/how-to/inference/serverless-endpoint-url-keys.png":::